 The importance of quality engineering has resurfaced as whole industries shift to remote operations while attempting to maintain the quality of their processes and products.

-Quality Engineering Strategies and Tips For Remote Quality Assurance Engineers
+Strategies and Tips for Remote QA Engineers

-1. Disclaimer: This Is Not Exactly Business As Usual
+1. Disclaimer: This is Not Exactly Business as Usual

-2. Code Reviews Are One Of Your Best Quality Gateways
+2. Code Reviews Are One of Your Best Quality Gateways

 Even if you’ve traditionally had a more manual quality role in your company, code reviews should already be on your radar.
 They are often an important part of the software development lifecycle and serve as a touchpoint where folks are forced to communicate with each other to improve code quality and prevent mistakes.